PavelJordan/MockTodoListSolution/AvaloniaToDoListTrackerAndVisualizer/documentation/ProgrammerDocumentation/README.md

 Welcome to the programmer documentation!
 Here, you will find architectural overview of the application, with some brief explanation of some important classes.

-Note: this documentation is short for now.
-You can checkout [AI generated programmer documentation](../AIGeneratedProgrammerDocumentationFallback.md), which is a little longer and more complete, but lacks the understanding and ideas I have about this application.
-For this reason, I recommend you first read my programmer documentation, and after that, you can go over the AI generated one.
-After that, feel free to browse the code, as I populated it with many helpful documentation comments.

 ## Before you start

 I highly recommend you first [learn some basics about avalonia](https://docs.avaloniaui.net/docs/get-started/).
 At least